pamoroso/spacestills/README.md

 ## Known issues

 Typing a file name in the save dialog without first going through the file browse dialog doesn't add the default `.png` extension.

+## Release history

+See the [list of releases](https://github.com/pamoroso/spacestills/releases) for notes on the changes in each version.

 ## Author